Home Buying Steps

 If you keep your records in one place, you can get organized in a few hours.
 Start a file:

-Very Important: You must check your credit report because a few point difference in scores may cost you thousands of dollars in interest over life of mortgage loan.
-The Fast, Easy Way to see all 3 Credit Scores FREE, with all 3 Credit Reports for only $1 with Enrollment in CreditReport.com!
+Very Important: You must check your credit scores because a few point difference in scores may cost you thousands of dollars in interest over life of mortgage loan.
 Also, lenders are tightening guidelines on programs and you should correct any issues before applying for a mortgage.

 Here is a list of loan documents a first time home buyer will need to process the loan: